-Day 10: Thursday 22 May, London
+Day 9: Thursday 21 May, London

-- Royal Botanic Gardens with Simon Toomer, Curator of Living Collections at Kew Gardens - Farewell Lunch at the Botanical Restaurant, Kew Gardens - Afternoon at leisure
+• Royal Botanic Gardens - with Simon Toomer, Curator of Living Collections at Kew Gardens

+- Farewell Lunch at the Botanical Restaurant, Kew Gardens - Afternoon at leisure

-Today we explore the Royal Botanic Gardens, Kew which contains the largest collection of plants in the world with tropical and sub-tropical plants being kept in appropriate conditions in magnificent Victorian glasshouses.
-The variety of plants is overwhelming but Kew has a magic far above the ordinary run of Victorian plant collections, perhaps because of its size and the underlying but unobtrusive formality of its structure.
+Today is a unique opportunity to explore the Royal Botanic Gardens, Kew.
+The original gardens were created for Augusta, Princess of Wales around her home, Kew Palace.
+Today it contains the largest collection of plants in the world with tropical and sub-tropical plants being kept in appropriate conditions in magnificent Victorian glasshouses.
+The variety of plants is overwhelming, but Kew has a magic far above the ordinary run of Victorian plant collections, perhaps because of its size and the underlying but unobtrusive formality of its structure.
 The Queen's Garden is a faithful copy of a 17th-century garden with parterres, sunken garden and pleached alleys.
 A new treetop walk by Marks Barfield Architects (who designed the London Eye) opened in May 2008.